kmadjei/django_studybuddy/README.md

 - only a user can edit their own post
 - if user is not logged in.
 He/she is not allowed to be on the chat room home page
 - use conditional template for displaying login and register form
-- added login, logout, restricted pages, and registeration
+- added login, logout, restricted pages, and registration
+- user cannot revisit login page via manual url while logged in already
+- only users can view chat activity

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z